Image: NASA/JPL/University of Arizona

 She thanked me again, then headed to the open stockroom door, where she knocked on the jamb.
 Chuck greeted her like an old friend, and she responded in kind, disappearing into the back.

 "What the fuck?"
 I said to myself in disbelief.
-I turned off the fan so that I might hear them, but I couldn't perceive much of anything other than typical small talk, which wound down a couple minutes later.
+I turned off the fan so I might hear them, but I couldn't perceive much of anything other than typical small talk, which wound down a couple minutes later.
 Sally exited the stockroom, smoking one of her Parliaments.
 Chuck leaned against the jamb, told her he'd see her later on.
 She headed for the front door, smiling at me on her way out.
 Still stunned, I looked over at Chuck, who shot me wink.

 "How do you like that?" he asked.